key-values/key-values-ts/README.md

 //   }
 // }

-// Convert the object back to a KeyValues text const output = KeyValues.stringify(obj);
+// Convert the object back to a KeyValues text: const output = KeyValues.stringify(obj);
 // "key"
 // {